Soumya-Jagannath-Ojha/Deltademo/README.md

 # Deltademo
-This is the Demo of gitHub
+This is the Demo of gitHub.